'I knew them, yet they were killing us'

 "The women and children hid in the paddy field by the river bank.
 But when the militants saw people in the paddy field, they started to shoot at them, killing them this time."

-"You could hear the children crying," recalled Omar.
+"You could hear the children crying," recalled Ali.
 "There were so many bodies in the water, they were floating down the river like pieces of wood."

 The Myanmar government has not responded to CNN's repeated requests for comment regarding these allegations of atrocities, or that the military provided arms and instructions to non-military groups.